-4 Execution:
+(4) Execution:

 The Remuneration Committee applies the foregoing primary tasks when considering the Corporation's proposals for performance management and compensation.
-For more information regarding director and manager remuneration policies, and connection between and reasonableness of remuneration and performance assessment results, please refer to Sub-Item (4) Formulation of Reasonable Remuneration Policies and Evaluation of Connection Between and reasonableness of Remuneration and Performance Assessment Results under Item 5 Measures Specific to Corporate Governance in Management Presentations.
+For more information regarding director and manager remuneration policies, and connection between and reasonableness of remuneration and performance assessment results, please refer to Sub-Item (5) Formulation of Reasonable Remuneration Policies and Evaluation of Connection Between Reasonableness of Remuneration and Performance Assessment Results under Item 5 Measures Specific to Corporate Governance in Management Presentations.

 - (5) Special Committee

-- 1 Composition: 6 directors, convened by a director elected by committee members.
+- 1 Composition: 6 directors, convened by one director elected by committee members.

-- 2 Number of meetings: 15.
+- 2 Number of meetings: 13.

 - 3 Primary Tasks: